Frequently Asked Questions:

 Also, another strategy one can employ either as a filter for waiting to enter a new system trade, or to go long a stock that the system has already been long in.

-What is the difference between the standard KISS systems and the high performance versions?
+What is the difference between the Classic Daily/Weekly KISS systems and the High Performance version?

-The standard versions of the KISS systems power all the other baskets of stocks and ETF’s (well over 700 symbols).
+The Classic Daily/Weekly KISS systems power all the other baskets of stocks and ETF’s (well over 700 symbols).
 The same universal internal KISS settings are used for all of these stocks and ETF’s, and all of these are based on daily charts.

 Additionally, the same universal settings are not being used across these instruments like the baskets.
 The high performance systems are backtested to get higher performance over the default settings.

-The high performance KISS versions are backtested, isn’t that a bad thing because of curve fitting?
+The High Performance KISS version is backtested, isn’t that a bad thing because of curve fitting?

 Backtesting has a very bad reputation and for good reason: There are 1000’s and 1000’s of systems, and many are backtested to the nth degree and look great on past hypothetical trades, but fall apart in a real world scenario with live trades going forward.
 The problem I’ve seen is that these developers/traders run very wide backtests across many variables that produce strong curve fitting that falls apart.
 In my experience backtesting is fine and is necessary as long as it is done intelligently and targeted, vs broad based wide tests on many variables.
 One also has to keep an eye on the profit curve of the system going forward and when the profit curve begins to flatten out or trend day, a new backtest may be required.